 Under capitalist economy, therefore, the people in their mass are the hired workers of others, they do not work for themselves but work for employers for wages.
 It is understandable that the employers always try to reduce wages; the less they give the workers, the greater their profit.
 The workers try to get the highest possible wage in order to provide their families with sufficient and wholesome food, to live in good homes, and to dress as other people do and not like beggars.
 A constant struggle is, therefore, going on between employers and workers over wages; the employer is free to hire whatever worker he thinks fit and, therefore, seeks the cheapest.
 The worker is free to hire himself out to an employer of his choice, so that he seeks the dearest, the one that will pay him the most.
-Whether the worker works in the country or in town, whether he hires himself out to a landlord, a rich peasant, a contractor, or a factory owner, he always bargains with the employer, fights with him over the wages.
+Whether the worker works in the country or in town, whether he hires himself out to a landlord, so long as the membership in such organizations is small, workers' funds will not prove of great use.
+Furthermore, even in those countries where workers' unions exist openly and have huge funds at their disposal, the working class can still not confine itself to strikes as a means of struggle.
+All that is necessary is a hitch in the affairs of industry (a crisis, such as the one that is approaching in Russia today) and the factory owners will even deliberately cause strikes, because it is to their advantage to cease work for a time and to deplete the workers' funds.
+The workers, therefore, cannot, under any circumstances, confine themselves to strike actions and strike associations.